Volcanic pipe

 Volcanic pipes or volcanic conduits are subterranean geological structures formed by the violent, supersonic eruption of deep-origin volcanoes.
-They are considered to be a type of diatreme.
-Volcanic pipes are composed of a deep, narrow cone of solidified magma (described as "carrot-shaped"), and are usually largely composed of one of two characteristic rock types — kimberlite or lamproite.
-These rocks reflect the composition of the volcanoes' deep magma sources, where the Earth is rich in magnesium.
-They are well known as the primary source of diamonds, and are mined for this purpose.
-Volcanic pipes are relatively rare by this definition based on minerals and depth of the magma source, but on the other hand volcanic diatremes are common, indeed the second commonest form of volcanic extrusion (that is magma that reaches the surface).
+They are a type of diatreme composed of a deep, narrow carrot-shaped cone of solidified magma usually composed of kimberlite or lamproite.
+These rocks reflect the composition of the volcanoes' deep magma sources rich in magnesium.
+They are the primary source of diamonds and are mined for this purpose.
+While diatremes are common, being the second commonest form of magma extrusion reaching the surface, volcanic pipes are relatively rare.

 Formation

 Volcanic pipes form as the result of violent eruptions of deep-origin volcanoes.
 These volcanoes originate at least three times as deep as most other volcanoes, and the resulting magma that is pushed toward the surface is high in magnesium and volatile compounds such as water and carbon dioxide.
 As the body of magma rises toward the surface, the volatile compounds transform to gaseous phase as pressure is reduced with decreasing depth.
 This sudden expansion propels the magma upward at rapid speeds, resulting in a supersonic Plinian eruption.